DavidRaab/word-duplicates-benchmark/README.md

 3. **Map ListComp**, **Map fold**, **Map chain** are still the same algorithm, but using a **Map** instead of a **Dictionary**.

-4. **CountBy Choose**  **CountBy List** are minor changes to **CountBy**.
+4. **CountBy Choose** and **CountBy List** are minor changes to **CountBy**.

 5. **ResizeArray** was one of the *more intelligent* solution someone suggested instead of using a **Dictionary**.
-We split the words.
-Then we sort it.
-Then we iterate through the words.
-We keep track of the previous word, and the last added word to a mutable array.
-If we did not already added the word, and the word appears twice, then we add the word.
+Split the words, sort it, then iterate through the words.
+Keep track of the previous word, and the last added word to the result.
+We add the word if we didn't added the word already and it is the same as previous (so it appears at least twice).

 6. **addCombine** is basically the same as **Map Fold** but uses the **addCombine** helper function.